CHTC/chtc-website-source/_uw-research-computing/get-help.md

 ## Help Via Email

-We provide support via email at the address [chtc@cs.wisc.edu](Mailto:chtc@cs.wisc.edu), and it's never a bad idea to start by sending questions or issues via email.
-You can typically expect a first response within a few business hours.
+We provide support via email at the address [chtc@cs.wisc.edu](Mailto:chtc@cs.wisc.edu) and this is a good, general way to reach us.
+You can typically expect a first response within 1-2 business days.

 When emailing us for assistance in troubleshooting an issue, please provide which system you are using, an explanation of what you expected to happen versus what actually happened, and